 While more research is needed to better understand the risk of lung disease in veterans, there is hope for veterans with chronic lung diseases.
-Treatment options are available, such as medications, oxygen therapy, pulmonary rehabilitation and stem cell therapy.
+Treatment options are available, such as medications, oxygen therapy, pulmonary rehabilitation and cellular therapy.

 What’s being done to help veterans fight lung disease?

 Traditional medications like bronchodilators and corticosteroids work to manage lung disease symptoms.
 They can typically be used in combination with other therapies as well.
-Stem cell therapy works to promote healing from within the lungs, potentially addressing the disease at its source and improving lung function.
+Cellular therapy works to promote healing from within the lungs, potentially addressing the disease at its source and improving lung function.

 In fact, many people report feeling better after treatment, and some are able to reduce or stop using oxygen therapy under the care of their doctor.
 Most people notice small changes at first, such walking a little more and getting dressed without feeling out of breath.
 Over time, many people say that they can breathe easier and live a more active lifestyle again.

 At the Lung Institute, we are grateful for the service of our military and armed forces, and we’re glad to provide an alternative treatment option for veterans and civilians with chronic lung diseases.
-If you or someone you love has COPD, emphysema, chronic bronchitis, pulmonary fibrosis or another chronic lung disease and would like more information about stem cell treatment options, contact us at (800) 729-3065.
+If you or someone you love has COPD, emphysema, chronic bronchitis, pulmonary fibrosis or another chronic lung disease and would like more information about cellular therapy options, contact us at (800) 729-3065.